-In second year, you'll study:

-EU Law $\cdot$ Property Law $\cdot$ Criminal Law
+In second year, you will study: EU Law · Property Law · Criminal Law

-At the same time, you'll also take modules to develop your understanding of human rights and social justice; political economy; racism; and gender, power and politics.
+At the same time, you will also take modules to develop your understanding of human rights and social justice; political economy; racism; and gender, power and politics.

-With a wide choice of law and social justice modules, you can tailor your studies by choosing modules that reflect your areas of interest.
+With a wide choice of law and social iustice modules, vou can tailor vour studies by choosing modules that reflect your areas of interest.

-Modules include: Criminological Theory • Environmental Law • Public International Law • Employment Law • Matrimonial Law • Family & Child Law • Inequality in the Labour Market • Discrimination: Law and Society • Gender, War and Violence • Masculinities • Childhood & Global Justice www.myucd.ie/law
+Modules include: Criminological Theory · Environmental Law • Public International Law · Employment Law · Matrimonial Law · Family & Child Law · Inequality in the Labour Market · Discrimination: Law and Society · Gender, War and Violence · Masculinities · Childhood & Global Justice your understanding of key social justice issues in a stimulating and supportive learning environment.
+You may get involved in UCD's Student Legal Service, which offers legal information clinics to students.